Facial recognition cameras in UK shops triggered a record 500,000 repeat offender alerts in 2025.

 Tackling rising retail crime

-Asda reported that more than 1,400 incidents of assault took place against its store colleagues last year – an average of four per day.
+Asda also reported that more than 1,400 incidents of assault took place against its store colleagues in 2024, marking an average of four per day.

 The surge in retail crime has been driven by various factors, such as the cost of living crisis, organised crime groups and a lack of police response to incidents.

-In addition, last year Co-op said police failed to attend 79% of incidents where a criminal had been detained in its stores during 2023.
+In addition, in 2024 Co-op said police failed to attend 79% of incidents where a criminal had been detained in its stores during 2023.

 Lidl followed Tesco in installing overhead cameras at its self-checkouts in two of its London supermarkets, which plays back a live-action recording of missed scans before allowing shoppers to pay.